 12:28 Second Question: are we supposed to be seeing a video, the answer is no, it is just the audio only.

-12:39 Third Question: So, what exactly about the spread of CoronaVirus outside China is impacted in the financial markets and what are the implications?
-What exactly it is is just a re-pricing of risk, it’s a re-pricing of economic activity, you’ve seen in – you may or may not have seen in the last few days a number of announcements coming from places outside of China.
-I think in particular what’s really interesting is the Italian Gov and Italian economy has really taken a number of measures to try to contain this spread.
+12:39 Third Question: So, what exactly about the spread of Coronavirus outside China is impacted in the financial markets and what are the implications?
+What exactly it is, is just a re-pricing of risk, it’s a re-pricing of economic activity, you’ve seen in – you may or may not have seen in the last few days a number of announcements coming from places outside of China.
+I think in particular what’s really interesting is the Italian government and Italian economy has really taken a number of measures to try to contain this spread.
 I think the most recent headline I saw was that they are shutting schools until March, the middle of March or so.
-These types of actions which policy makers are taking whether it’s schools or travel or additional screening or testing – or whether it’s businesses cancelling conferences which impact the ability to get deals done or improve sales.
-I don’t think that is going on right now in certain areas in Europe and across the globe.
-What’s going on now is that people are saying “Oh Crap, that’s probably going to show up in North America at some point.
-And if it does, what is the impact on GDP or growth expectations.
+These types of actions which policy makers are taking, whether it’s schools or travel or additional screening or testing – or whether it’s businesses cancelling conferences which impact the ability to get deals done or improve sales.
+I think that is going on right now in certain areas in Europe and across the globe.
+What’s going on now is that people are saying “Oh crap, that’s probably going to show up in North America at some point.
+And if it does, what is the impact on GDP or growth expectations?
 What’s the impact on EPS for the companies that I hold?”
-People are starting to facturing and what’s called just re-price that risk of those events happening.
-We’ve gone from something that, by the end of January – keep in mind the financial markets were not concerned about CoronaVirus, I don’t think I even saw once in any kind of research report.
-Even though it was going on in the background, the markets had not priced in any kind of risk that the Virus would spread and definitely and not priced in any kind of risk that spreading would result in an impact to earnings or economic activity.
+People are starting to factor in and what’s called just re-price that risk of those events happening.
+We’ve gone from something that, by the end of January – keep in mind the financial markets were not concerned about Coronavirus, I don’t think I even saw once in any kind of research report.
+Even though it was going on in the background, the markets had not priced in any kind of risk that the virus would spread and definitely not priced in any kind of risk that spreading would result in an impact to earnings or economic activity.
 So that’s what’s going on right now.
 As different headlines come and go, I think the markets are going to see that and trade off with those headlines.
-It’s a very much shoot first ask questions later mentality.
+It’s a very much shoot first, ask questions later mentality.
 Today’s headline, that there is a cruise ship off the coast of California, that’s being denied entry – and so investors see those headlines and they don’t necessarily sell at first but they stop buying.
 Once you have that diminished demand for investment assets, that’s going to contribute to prices falling a bit…Or a lot!

 16:35 Next Question: Advice for investing a large amount of parked cash right now into the six figures.
 I wouldn’t say there’s anything to add, other than the answer I had previously for people who are sitting on cash right now.
 The best advice is to put together a plan.
 If you’ve got money in cash, what is it for?
 When do you need it?
 How much risk can you afford to take with that money?
 There’s both willingness to take risk in the investment markets and there’s the ability to.
 So try to understand that, that’s a big component of when I’m working with clients.
 To figure that out in an investment policy statement.
 Putting together a road map.
 So the advice for people with large amounts of money parked in cash is, it depends.
 Cash is needed for something immediate.
-If you got a purchase in the next twenty four months or so, I would say you are fine in a high interest savings account or a short term GIC.
+If you have a purchase in the next 24 months or so, I would say you are fine in a high interest savings account or a short term GIC.
 I know you don’t hear investment people say that too often, but that would be my advice nowadays.
 If you have a longer return time horizon, it’s just straight planning, understanding what that money is for, how much time you’ve got, how much risk you want to take, and then deploying it responsibly.

 18:14 That’s it for questions for now.
 Will give you all a couple of, few more seconds if anything pops into your mind.
 Feel free to ask, any and all questions.
 There are no bad ones.
 Hopefully so far you guys have felt like this is helpful and somewhat insightful.

 18:49 Things that are going off in my mind, when it comes to trying to figure out what’s going to happen next.
 I really do feel like the volatility is going to continue.
 Usually in periods like this it goes on longer than people think.
 We can go through lulls where there aren’t significant headlines and where things are quite stable.
 Where people get a little bit of feeling of confidence.
 Then all it takes is one or two headlines for things to go a little bit south again.
 One thing that’s a little bit of a concern to me is watching how the markets respond to things like Federal Reserve cuts or Bank of Canada cuts.
 Typically these cuts can result in some amount of financial support for the markets.
 But that has been fairly short lived.
-For the Federal reserve to been a couple weeks away from the regularly scheduled meeting and to have said NOPE we can’t wait, we are going to cut by fifty basis points, not twenty five which is their usual increment – but fifty – that is something that actually takes me back to i believe it was 2008 in October.
-That was the last time that I believe there was an emergency fifty basis point cut by the Fed.
+For the Federal reserve to have been a couple weeks away from the regularly scheduled meeting and to have said NOPE we can’t wait, we are going to cut by 50 basis points, not 25, which is their usual increment – but 50 – that is something that actually takes me back to I believe it was 2008 in October.
+That was the last time that I believe there was an emergency 50 basis point cut by the Fed.
 Just to give you some context about how significant that is.
 You do have central banks both in North America and around the world looking at what’s going on, the impact at the economics and willing to take measures but yet we’re still unsure at this point about how that’s going to support any kind of growth.

 22:53 And with that we will end it off there.
 At any time if you feel like you’ve got any questions, anything you want to follow up on, please feel free to reach out to me directly.
 Otherwise, stay away from the financial news.
 Have a good evening , hopefully to talk to you all soon.